Euthyphro dilemma: In philosophical atheism

-Rejection of universal morality

-The other assumption of the dilemma is that there is a universal right and wrong, against which a god either creates or is defined by.
-Moral nihilism challenges that assumption by rejecting the concept of morality entirely.
-This conflicts with the teachings of most religions (and thus is usually accompanied by atheism) but is theoretically compatible with the notion of a powerful God or gods who have opinions about how people should behave.

 Alexander Rosenberg uses a version of the Euthyphro dilemma to argue that objective morality cannot exist and hence an acceptance of moral nihilism is warranted.
 He asks, is objective morality correct because evolution discovered it or did evolution discover objective morality because it is correct?
 If the first horn of the dilemma is true then our current morality cannot be objectively correct by accident because if evolution had given us another type of morality then that would have been objectively correct.
 If the second horn of dilemma is true then one must account for how the random process of evolution managed to only select for objectively correct moral traits while ignoring the wrong moral traits.
 Given the knowledge that evolution has given us tendencies to be xenophobic and sexist it is mistaken to claim that evolution has only selected for objective morality as evidently it did not.
 Because both horns of the dilemma do not give an adequate account for how the evolutionary process instantiated objective morality in humans, a position of Moral nihilism is warranted.

-Moral relativism accepts the idea of morality, but asserts that there are multiple potential arbiters of moral truth.
-This opens the possibility of disagreeing with God about the rules of ethics, and of creating multiple societies with different, equally valid sets of ethics (just as different countries have different sets of laws).
-"Normative moral relativism" asserts that behavior based on alternative systems of morality should be tolerated.
-In the context of religious pluralism, strong relativism it also opens the possibility that different gods and different belief systems produce different but equally valid moral systems, which may apply only to adherents of those faiths.

-In popular culture

-In the song "No Church in the Wild" from the album Watch the Throne, rapper Jay Z references the dilemma with the line, "Is pious pious 'cause God loves pious?
-Socrates asked whose bias do y'all seek."